Ainevsia/vscode-forcecomment/README.md

 ## Known Issues

-- whenever change to a new file, it will scream.
+- whenever change to a new file, it will scream. the logic false. bug exits.

 ## Release Notes